Summer Hill Cricket Club actively promotes fair play and the spirit of cricket. It is a community club

 many jobs that require no formal training – from scoring or managing a team, to helping with club

-All teams Under 10 and above will practice once a week; some teams may choose to practice twice a
+All teams will practice once a week; some teams may choose to practice twice a

 week.
 Many teams practice at Blick Oval, Holden Street, Ashfield and Pratten Park, Ashfield.
 However, there are many other local facilities the teams also make use of.